izzyp/paysafe_sdk_php/README.md

 ## Installation

-### Windows

-On Windows, you will be required set the following environment variable that points to a valid CA certificate on your system in order to perform the https operations:

-    SSL_CERT_FILE

-Alternatively, you can make a call in your code to the following static method using the path to your CA certificate:

-    \Paysafe\PaysafeApiClient::setCACertPath(_PATH_TO_CERTIFICATE_);

 This SDK requires PHP >= 5.3 and cURL to be installed.

 This SDK requires that you can complete an SSL connection using cURL to the API endpoints from within your hosting environment .
 Any cURL errors returned will require you to complete connectivity troubleshooting within your hosting environment.
 See cURL error codes for assistance: http://curl.haxx.se/libcurl/c/libcurl-errors.html